Never-Not-Broken

 The name of our camp is inspired by the 2026 Love Burn theme, and the Hindu goddess Akhilanda, the Buddhist philosophy of wabi-sabi and kintsugi, and the path Chick and Jaidy took to find one another.

 Akhilanda’s name is the never-not-broken universal cosmic egg.
-It is a double negative, emphasizing the utter brokenness of her nature, the nature of our reality, of holding and being held in community, in love, and in kindness, and us all.
+It is a double negative, emphasizing the utter brokenness of her nature, the nature of our reality, of holding and being held in community, in love, and in us all.

-Buddha on Bumpy Rides, Breaking and Re-Union…
+Buddha on Bumpy Rides,

-Our camp name also hearkens to the first of the Buddhist Noble Truths around Duhkha, the cause of pain and unpleasantness, the broken wheel of our broken chariot’s broken axle, all leading to an unavoidable bumpy ride on the path of the wabi-sabi life.
-To celebrate the stories and events that led us to break, to seal them with the gold of the kintsugi experience.
+Our camp name also hearkens to the first of the Buddhist Noble Truths around Duhkha.
+The broken wheel of our broken chariot’s broken axle.
+Duhkha leads us on an unavoidably bumpy ride through life.
+Lets celebrate the stories and events that lead us to break, to heal, and to play together.
+Seal ourselves with the gold of the wabi-sabi, kintsugi experience.
+We witness each other, kith and kin.